madalinaradu1/Research-Marketplace/TECH_STACK.md

 ### Setup Steps
 1. Clone the repository
 2. Run `npm install` to install dependencies
-3. Configure Amplify CLI with your AWS credentials
+3. Configure Amplify CLI with your AWS credentials: `amplify configure`
-4. Run `amplify pull` to sync backend resources
+4. Initialize Amplify in the project: `amplify init`
+5. Pull backend resources: `amplify pull`
-5. Run `npm start` to start the development server
+6. Run `npm start` to start the development server

 ### Development Workflow
 1. Make frontend changes in the `src/` directory